INFJ: The Advocate (Introverted, Intuitive, Feeling, Judging)

 They prefer to exercise control by planning, organizing, and making decisions as early as possible.
 When it comes to decision-making, they give greater importance to personal concerns than objective facts.

-Once INFJs develop an intuition about something, they tend to stick with it very clearly, often focusing on it extensively.
+Once INFJs develop an intuitive insight, they tend to hold onto it with strong conviction.
 As a result, they are sometimes considered stubborn and adamant.

 Strengths of INFJ